Table of Contents

+Let's start off with godan verbs.
 Examples of verbs in this category are 読む (yomu) "to read," 書く (kaku), "to write," 話す (hanasu), "to speak," and 聞く (kiku), "to listen."
-Notice that each of these end in a character on the う line of the hiragana chart.
-When these verbs are conjugated, the /u/ sound on the end will shift to other vowels, changing the hiragana character along with it.
-The fact that these verbs shift through the five lines of the hiragana chart is where they get the name 五段 (five level) verbs.
+Notice that each of these end in a character on the う-line of the hiragana chart when they are in the plain/dictionary form, which explains why they're often called "う-verbs" in textbooks.
+As these verbs conjugate, the う-line character will shift through the five vowel sounds in the hiragana chart (あ, い, う, え, お).
+This is where they get the name 五段 (five-level) verbs.

 Let's check this out with one of our example verbs, 聞く (to listen):

-Now wait — the stem ends in /k/?
-If you know your hiragana, then you might be confused since there is no character for /k/ in Japanese.
-As weird as it may seem, we have to separate hiragana characters into two distinct parts in order to find the stem: the consonant and the vowel.
-Let's take the く from 聞く, for example.
-In ローマ字, we write this character as "ku."
+Let's explore this in a bit more depth, using the く from 聞く as an example.
+In romaji, we write this character as "ku."
 The /k/ part is the consonant, and the /u/ part is the vowel.
-Because the /u/ part of this character changes when the word is conjugated, as in 聞く (ku) → 聞きます (ki), it is not part of the stem.
-Only the part that remains the same, the /k/, is part of the stem.
-Since the last part of the stems of these verbs are consonants like /k/, these verbs are called "consonant-stem verbs."
+Because the /u/ part of this character changes when the word is conjugated, as in 聞く (ku) → 聞きます (ki), it is not included in the root.
+Only the part that remains the same, the /k/, is included in the root.
+Since the last part of the root of these verbs are consonants like /k/, these verbs are called "consonant-root verbs."
 Are you with us so far?